Mixih/Github-Tool/README.md

 `python3 gitbot.py -c [name of username column] -t [github apikey] [CSV datafile] [organization]`

 Additional options include:
+- `--help` : print integrated help message
+- `--name-fmt` : set the basename that the variable name column will be applied to (i.e. `my-basename{}-year` will replace the `{}` with the values of the specified name column
+- `--name-col` : set the column that will be used to populate the repo names' format strings
+- `--user-col` : set the columns of usernames that will be synced to the org
+- `--team` : set the team that all users will be added to if they are not members already
 - `--interactive` : forces the script to confirm all chagnes it will make before executing them